 I’ve stopped and started so many times that I feel like I’m failing.
 Flailing.
 I don’t know what I’m doing.
 It’s a bunch of trial and error.
 Mostly error.
 And, truthfully, sometimes I get embarrassed about how little I have to show for a decade of blogging.
 And although none of this seems to stop me in my pursuit, it doesn’t make me feel any less of a failure.
 But then I read this quote on Twitter or Facebook or somewhere:

-And I felt like, YES.
+And I felt like, Huh.
 I do think it takes some courage to keep on keeping on, failure after failure.
-It takes fortitude to pick yourself up for the fifteenth time and believe that the sixteenth time’s the charm.
-That quote changed my perspective.
-I power through the discouragement and doubt I face each day, pursuing a dream I’ve had since the sixth grade.
-I think that IS kind of courageous.
+To pick yourself up for the fifteenth time and believe that the sixteenth time’s the charm.
+To power through the discouragement and doubt I face each day, pursuing a dream I’ve had since the sixth grade.
 And suddenly I don’t feel so much like a failure anymore.